 The Blanket and Chaser Clip

-- The Chaser Clip is traditionally coined from its use for steeplechase horses.
+- The chaser clip is traditionally coined from its use for steeplechase horses.
 It is very similar the blanket clip but includes more coverage to the neck than a trace clip and usually includes clipping the full head and ears.

-- The Blanket Clip in contrast includes the entire neck to be clipped, leaving a blanket shaped covering to the area of the back where the saddle would sit and over the quarters, like an exercise sheet.
+- The blanket clip in contrast includes the entire neck to be clipped, leaving a blanket shaped covering to the area of the back where the saddle would sit and over the quarters, like an exercise sheet.
 The head can be either half or fully clipped, depending on your preference.
 Horses in regular hard work, such as eventing or hunting, will benefit from these partial clips.
 As more of the winter coat is removed, horses will need to be well rugged, especially if turned out during the day.

 Below images by @Laura Rose Equine Services